 Report a problem with a service, e.g. missed garbage collection, overnight parking, potholes, street lights, etc.

-On May 26, 2021, Council approved the Community Energy and Emissions Plan.
-Developed in consultation with residents, businesses and community partners, the CEEP will guide the City in reducing greenhouse gas emissions (GHGs), conserving energy and exploring related economic opportunities.
-The goal of the CEEP, titled Richmond Hill’s Path to a Low Carbon Future, is to reach net-zero emissions by 2050 – by greatly reducing our GHG emissions and not emitting more than we offset.
+The goal of the Community Energy and Emissions Plan (CEEP), titled Richmond Hill’s Path to a Low Carbon Future, is to reach net-zero emissions by 2050 – by greatly reducing our GHG emissions and not emitting more than we offset.

 Read the Community Energy and Emissions Plan

-The CEEP is a community driven plan.
-To realize the vision of net-zero by 2050, the City and community must work together.
-As an initial call to action for residents, the CEEP is accompanied by a toolkit called A Guide to Talking to People in Your Life about Climate Change.
-This made-in-Richmond Hill resource, co-developed with members of the community, provides information and tips for local climate action that aligns with City priorities.
+To support the CEEP’s implementation, the City collaborated with community members to develop a Climate Change Conversation Toolkit, titled A Guide to Talking to People in Your Life about Climate Change.
+This made-in-Richmond Hill resource provides information and tips for local climate discussion and action that aligns with the CEEP.

 Read the Climate Change Conversation Toolkit